zigpy/zigpy-xbee/README.md

 - To configure __usb__ port path for your XBee serial device, just specify the TTY (serial com) port, example : `/dev/ttyACM0`

 Note!
 Users can change UART baud rate of your Digi XBee using the Digi's XCTU configuration tool.

-Developers should note that Digi has different baud rate recommeations for UART interface of different XBee chips series.
-- Digi XBee Series 3 Zigbee modules has UART baud rate set to 115200 by default.
-- Newer Digi XBee Series 2 chips (like for example Digi XBee S2C) the default UART baud rate should be 57600.
-- Older Digi XBee Series 2 chips (like for example Digi XStick USB Adapter XU-Z11) the default UART baud rate might be 9600.
+Using XCTU tool enable the API communication mode -- `ATAP2`, set baudrate to 57600 -- `ATBD6`, save parameters.

 # Testing new releases